 A couple months later I added the AF-S NIKKOR 24-120mm f/4G ED VR lens.

 Due to COVID-19 all the airshows for the 2020 season have been cancelled so I expect less usage this summer than anticipated.
 The Nikon D780 FX will likely be my last new camera.
 I hope to learn it well, then try to wear it out!

 All these cameras may sound interesting but they are just tools.
-I try to remember that it’s not all those “mm” in front of the camera that counts, it all depends on the 200 mm or so behind the camera that really makes a difference.
+I try to remember that it’s not all about the “focal length and f/stops” in front of the camera that counts, it all depends on what’s behind the camera that really makes a difference.